matthewhanson/presentations/2019/foss4g-open-keynote.md

 Notes:
 - remote sensing wasn't a big thing
+- yes, lots of OS software for dealing with rasters
+- mostly era of web mapping and vector data
 - don't want to display images
   - can you turn them into vectors?
   - with vectors you can do geometric operations